News Center

 Students in an Augustana Prison Education Program history class curated a new exhibition in the Thomas Tredway Library.
 “Dynamic Traditions,” which was staged by Augustana’s Center for Visual Culture, will be on display on the library’s second floor until May 23.

-Documentary by Watts ’25 featured in QC Times
+Documentary by Watts ’25 featured in QC Times, WVIK

 Film/theatre performance double major Emma Watts ’25 is producing a short documentary about the radium girls, a group of factory workers who ingested potentially deadly amounts of radium while working at the Radium Dial Company in Ottawa, Ill., in the 1920s and 1930s.